event-engine/php-engine/README.md

 $ docker run --rm -it -v $(pwd):/app --user="$(id -u):$(id -g)" prooph/composer:7.2 install --prefer-source
 ```

+## Supersedes Event Machine

+The first version of this project is called Event Machine and can be found in another repo: [https://github.com/proophsoftware/event-machine](https://github.com/proophsoftware/event-machine).

+We had to change the name due to naming conflicts with other projects.
+In fact, Event Engine is a newer version of Event Machine using the same concepts.

 ## Powered by prooph software

 [![prooph software](https://github.com/codeliner/php-ddd-cargo-sample/blob/master/docs/assets/prooph-software-logo.png)](http://prooph.de)